jakobzhao/geog595/readme.md

 ## :calendar: Weekly Schedule

-*Visit the reading material of each week from [**a shared folder at UW Google Drive**](https://drive.google.com/drive/u/1/folders/1F1rVljPvChxc5DlJK3dzCuXXW34vvMIv).
-You are supposed to read all the required papers by our meetings.*
+- Visit the reading material of each week from [**a shared folder at UW Google Drive**](https://drive.google.com/drive/u/1/folders/1F1rVljPvChxc5DlJK3dzCuXXW34vvMIv).
+- Read all the required papers of the week by the weekly meetings.

 ### Week 1: Foundation